Second Crusade: Bernard of Clairvaux

-The Pope commissioned French abbot Bernard of Clairvaux to preach the Second Crusade, and granted the same indulgences for it which Pope Urban II had accorded to the First Crusade.
+The pope commissioned Bernard to preach the Second Crusade and granted the same indulgences for it which Pope Urban II had accorded to the First Crusade.
 A parliament was convoked at Vezelay in Burgundy in 1146, and Bernard preached before the assembly on 31 March.
-Louis VII of France, his wife, Eleanor of Aquitaine, and the princes and lords present prostrated themselves at the feet of Bernard to receive the pilgrims' cross.
+Louis, Eleanor, and the princes and lords present prostrated themselves at the feet of Bernard to receive the pilgrims' cross.
 Bernard then passed into Germany, and the reported miracles which multiplied almost at his every step undoubtedly contributed to the success of his mission.
 At Speyer, Conrad III of Germany and his nephew, later Holy Roman Emperor Frederick Barbarossa, received the cross from the hand of Bernard.
 Pope Eugene came in person to France to encourage the enterprise.

 For all his overmastering zeal, Bernard was by nature neither a bigot nor a persecutor.
 As in the First Crusade, the preaching inadvertently led to attacks on Jews; a fanatical French monk named Rudolf was apparently inspiring massacres of Jews in the Rhineland, Cologne, Mainz, Worms and Speyer, with Rudolf claiming Jews were not contributing financially to the rescue of the Holy Land.
-Bernard; Arnold I, the Archbishop of Cologne; and Henry I, the Archbishop of Mainz, were vehemently opposed to these attacks, and so Bernard travelled from Flanders to Germany to deal with the problem and quieten the mobs.
+Bernard and other nobles were vehemently opposed to these attacks, and so Bernard travelled from Flanders to Germany to deal with the problem and quieten the mobs.
 Bernard then found Rudolf in Mainz and was able to silence him, returning him to his monastery.